 What Damages May be Available After a Dog Bite in Texas?

+If you or a loved one was attacked by a dog, make sure to get the treatment that you need.
+Left untreated, dog bites can cause tremendous harm.
 Two categories of damages may be recoverable in Texas dog attack cases: compensatory damages and exemplary damages, also called “punitive damages.”
 Compensatory damages include economic damages, which are objectively verifiable losses like medical bills and lost income, and non-economic damages, which are intangible and include mental anguish and pain and suffering.

 Compensatory Damages in Texas Dog Bite Cases